 The main objective of Corvus OS is stability and compatibility with many devices.
 Furthermore, Corvus OS offers a system accent picker, theme scheduling, font customization option, additional notification, and lock screen features.
 Finally, we can say that Corvus OS is not just the best gaming custom ROM but a full-featured customizable ROM.

-If you thought CyanogenMod was the best customizable ROM available for Android, you are wrong.
+You are wrong if you thought CyanogenMod was the best customizable ROM available for Android.
 DotOS takes customization to the absolute next level.
-For users that are looking for something different than LineageOS offers, DotOS may be worth trying out.
+For users looking for something different from what LineageOS offers, DotOS may be worth trying out.

 You’ll notice that DotOS looks similar to MIUI yet offers all the perfect features for everyday use.
 Moreover, Dot OS features a smooth, sleek, and fast UI without sacrificing stability and battery life.
 Besides, DotOS looks similar to many other custom ROMs.
 However, use it for a week, and you’ll notice its true potential.

-If you want simple and minimalistic features in a ROM, then Havoc-OS would be a perfect fit for your device.
+Havoc-OS will be a perfect fit for your device if you want simple and minimalistic features in a ROM.
 This Android firmware offers a clean and neat user interface that can be easily customized.
-Havoc-OS is best known for its all-around performance without the need for a custom kernel.
+Havoc-OS is best known for its all-around performance without needing a custom kernel.

 8. AOSP Extended

-You might come across bugs in LineageOS or Paranoid Android, but you’ll never notice a single issue in AOSP Extended ROM.
-AEX or AOSP Extended custom ROM is directly derived from AOSP with a massive list of extensions included at the top.
+You might encounter bugs in LineageOS or Paranoid Android, but you’ll never notice a single issue in AOSP Extended ROM.
+AEX or AOSP Extended custom ROM is directly derived from AOSP with a massive list of extensions at the top.
 Due to its stability, AEX ROM has had over 1.2 million downloads worldwide.